The Acquisition and Leveraged Finance Review: USA

 Historically, non-US affiliates that are treated as controlled foreign corporations for US federal income tax purposes have not provided guarantees to support the debt obligations of a US borrower, because such a guarantee would result in a deemed dividend to its direct or indirect US shareholders.
 In addition, to avoid such deemed dividend, no assets of a controlled foreign corporation have been pledged to support the debt obligations of a US borrower related to the controlled foreign corporation, and only up to two-thirds of the voting stock of a first-tier controlled foreign corporation would be pledged in support of such debt obligations.
 A controlled foreign corporation generally means a foreign corporation that is directly or indirectly or by attribution owned, in the aggregate, by more than 50 per cent (based on vote or value) by United States shareholders.
 A United States shareholder in this context means a shareholder that is a United States person and owns at least 10 per cent of the foreign corporation.

 The US tax reform at the end of 2017 and subsequent guidance issued by the Treasury, however, opened possibilities for obtaining credit support from a controlled foreign corporation.
-More specifically, Treasury Regulations issued in May 2019 effectively turned off the deemed dividend rule in respect of earnings of a foreign subsidiary that is a controlled foreign corporation (CFC) when the foreign subsidiary guarantees or provides certain pledges in support of debt of a related US borrower provided that the following conditions are met:
+More specifically, Treasury Regulations issued in May 2019 effectively turned off the deemed dividend rule in respect of earnings of a foreign subsidiary that is a controlled foreign corporation (CFC) when the foreign subsidiary guarantees or provides certain pledges in support of debt of a related US borrower to the extent any deemed dividend could have qualified for deductions foreign-source dividends allowed under the US tax reform.
+Such deductions may generally be allowed provided that the following conditions are met:

 - the US corporate borrower (or its US corporate affiliate that owns the relevant foreign subsidiary) satisfies a one-year holding period requirement (and this requirement may be satisfied retrospectively, by continuing to own the CFC after the date of the deemed dividend);